 The Uganda Multi-Sectoral Food Security and Nutrition project (UMFSNP)

-The Uganda Multi-sectoral Food Security and Nutrition Project (UMFSNP) is implemented, over a period of five years, by the Government of Uganda (GoU) through the Ministry of Agriculture, Animal Industry, and Fisheries (MAAIF) working in a multi-sectoral collaboration with the Ministry of Health (MoH) and the Ministry of Education, Science Technology and Sports (MoESTS).
-MAAIF is the lead implementer of the Project and working in close collaboration with MoESTS, MoH, and selected District Local Governments (DLGs).
+The Uganda Multi-sectoral Food Security and Nutrition Project (UMFSNP) is implemented, over a period of five years, by the Government of Uganda (GoU) through the Ministry of Agriculture, Animal Industry, and Fisheries (MAAIF) working in a multi-sectoral collaboration with the Ministry of Health (MoH) and the Ministry of Education and Sports (MoES).
+MAAIF is the lead implementer of the Project and working in close collaboration with MoES, MoH, and selected District Local Governments (DLGs).

 The Office of the Prime Minister (OPM) provides general oversight functions and guidance to the Project, in line with its mandate in the Uganda National Action Plan (UNAP).